grafana/grafana/docs/sources/panels-visualizations/visualizations/table/index.md

 {{< figure src="/static/img/docs/tables/colored-rows.png" max-width="500px" alt="Colored row background" class="docs-image--no-shadow" >}}

-Toggle the **Wrap text** switch to wrap text in the cell with the longest content or the matched, if field you've set a field override.
+Toggle the **Wrap text** switch to wrap text in the cell with the longest content in your table.
+To wrap the text in a specific column only, use the Wrap Text option in a [field override](ref:field-override).

 ### Gauge